For more information regarding specific goals and objectives please see the detailed rotations page.

 This service consists of 2 residents, providing a great overall experience for the junior and a high level of surgical and clinical autonomy to the senior resident.
 The PGY-3 resident on the research rotation also assists with some of the outpatient clinic responsibilities.

 The VA service covers all aspects of Otolaryngology with a focus on Head & Neck Oncology, Rhinology, and Facial Plastic & Reconstuctive Surgery.
-Dr. Merry Sebelik and Dr. John "Mac" Hodges are the core faculty members at the VA.
-Dr. Chris Hall and Dr. Terry Templeton also provide assistance in both the clinic and the OR.
+Dr. Merry Sebelik is the core faculty member at the VA.
+Drs.
+Chris Hall, Blake Williams, and Terry Templeton also provide assistance in both the clinic and the OR.

-The Methodist service is a general ENT service with a focus on Head & Neck Oncology consisting of 2-3 residents.
+The Methodist service is a general ENT service with a focus on Head & Neck Oncology consisting of PGY2, 4, & 5's.

 The remainder of the Methodist team is centered in the hospital, managing service and private patients as well as consults.